BingtongHan/BingtongHan.github.io/index.md

 - Date of Birth: June 3rd, 2005
 - MBTI: INTJ (former ENTJ)
 - Field of Interest (might not be good at🤦‍♀️): Economics and Business (Finance, Accounting, Management, etc.), Chemistry, Biology, Statistics (just a beginner)
-- A former science student in high school who entered the field of economics and finance by chance
+- A former Science student in high school who entered the field of Economics and Finance by chance

 ---

 ## Educational Background